U-Cut Christmas Tree Farms in Sebastopol

 Reindeer Ridge Farm is open weekdays 11 am to 6 pm, weekends 9 am to 6 pm; it's closed Wednesdays.
 Call (707) 829-1569 for information or visit www.reindeerridge.com.
 Print a coupon from their website for $5 off any tree.

 Frosty Mountain Tree Farm, at 3600 Mariola Road, is directly adjacent to Reindeer Ridge Farm.
 It's literally just on the other side of the fence, and people were walking down the road from one farm to the other during our visit.

-Free tractor-drawn hayrides are offered, and there are farm animals for children to visit.
-In the big red barn, a former apple-packing shed, there's Santa's Workshop, a large gift shop selling the requisite ornaments, wreaths, garlands, and other holiday stuff, as well as Mrs. Claus' Kitchen, offering hot cider, popcorn, apple fritters, and cookies.
-Mrs. Claus herself was available for storytelling and a meet-and-greet with the kids.
+Free tractor-drawn hayrides are offered, and there are farm animals for children to visit, a picnic area, and even a small playground.
+In the big red barn, a former apple-packing shed, there's Santa's Workshop, a large gift shop selling ornaments, wreaths, garlands, and other holiday stuff, as well as Mrs. Claus's Kitchen, offering hot cider, popcorn, apple fritters, hot dogs, cookies, and other treats.
+Mrs. Claus herself was available for story time and a meet-and-greet with the kids.

-There was also a coffee truck operated by Hardcore espresso, which, while quirky in a western Sonoma County sort of way (if you know what I mean), makes a really good cup of coffee.
+There was also a coffee truck operated by Hardcore espresso, which is quirky in a western Sonoma County sort of way and makes a really good cup of coffee.

 From Marin, take 101 North to the Gravenstein Highway (116) exit and head west towards Sebastopol.
-Turn left onto Bloomfield Road and follow it to where it intersects with Kennedy Road.
+To get to the farms in southern Sebastopol, turn left onto Bloomfield Road and follow it to where it intersects with Kennedy Road.
 To reach Reindeer Ridge and Frosty Mountain, head onto Kennedy Road and turn left onto Mariola Road.
 To get to Garlock Tree Farm, continue south on Bloomfield Road.